-At Antioch you can do something to a degree that no other college or university allows, namely, own your education.
-Here you have tremendous agency to self-design your program of study, participate in the governance of your college, and apply your learning in ways that positively impact the world.
-Here you have the freedom and the corresponding responsibility to make choices, participate, create and share your knowledge all while exploring the fundamental goals of a balanced, life-centered education.
+At Antioch students have tremendous agency to design their own major, participate in the governance of the college, and apply their learning in ways that positively impact the world.
+Here they have the freedom and the corresponding responsibility to make choices, participate, create and share their knowledge all while exploring the fundamental goals of a balanced, lifecentered education.
 Learning how to learn; learning how to make and do; learning how to live together; and learning how to be.

-For more than 168 years Antioch College has been dedicated to supporting students in the pursuit of these goals in a manner that offers service to others and the world.
+For nearly 170 years Antioch College has been dedicated to supporting students in the pursuit of these goals in a manner that offers service to others and the world.
 This what we have meant by the phrase "winning victories for humanity," and by the notion that our efforts are aimed at finding "new and better ways of living and learning."
 A spirit of exploration, invention and innovation imbues all aspects of an Antioch education

-At Antioch, you claim and own your education by practicing it through demanding and inspiring coursework, work-based learning (co-op), community governance and an integrated set of experiential opportunities organized around five areas: environmental sustainability; deliberative democracy, diversity and social justice; creativity and story; well-being; and work, world, and resilient community.
+At Antioch, students claim and own their education by practicing it through demanding and inspiring coursework, work-based learning (co-op), community governance, and an integrated set of experiential opportunities organized around five areas: environmental sustainability; deliberative democracy, diversity and social justice; creativity and story; well-being; and work, world, and resilient community.